MaxWenzel/tooling/README.md

 - [Dask](https://www.dask.org/): a Python library for parallel and distributed computing.
 - [Apache Spark](https://spark.apache.org/): a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.

+## Formats

+- [Parquet](https://parquet.apache.org/): an open source, column-oriented data file format designed for efficient data storage and retrieval.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.
+- [Avro](https://avro.apache.org/):  the leading serialization format for record data, and first choice for streaming data pipelines.
+It offers excellent schema evolution, and has implementations for the JVM (Java, Kotlin, Scala, …), Python, C/C++/C#, PHP, Ruby, Rust, JavaScript, and even Perl.
+- [Apache ORC](https://orc.apache.org/): a self-describing type-aware columnar file format designed for Hadoop workloads.
+It is optimized for large streaming reads, but with integrated support for finding required rows quickly.

 ### Data